evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part5/Add-a-simple-new-web-page.md

 ### The URL

-When you enter the address `http://localhost:4001/story` in your web browser, Django will parse the stub following the port -- here, `/story` -- to find out to which page you would like displayed.
+When you enter the address `http://localhost:4001/story` in your web browser, Django will parse the stub following the port &mdash; here, `/story` &mdash; to find out to which page you would like displayed.
 How does Django know what HTML file `/story` should link to?
 You inform Django about what address stub patterns correspond to what files in the file `mygame/web/website/urls.py`.
 Open it in your editor now.

 Django looks for the variable `urlpatterns` in this file.
-You will want to add your new `story` pattern and corresponding path to `urlpatterns` list - which is then, in turn, merged with the default `urlpatterns`.
+You will want to add your new `story` pattern and corresponding path to `urlpatterns` list &mdash; which is then, in turn, merged with the default `urlpatterns`.
 Here's how it could look:

 ```python